bulrog/cistev2-app/README.md

 #How to setup download of data from firestore:

 Create a project in firebase and generate as mentioned the key to access the project.

-Then change the security rule:
+Then change the security rule for the storage:

     rules_version = '2';
     service firebase.storage {